 OOM-Guard is an add-on provided by TKE for processing container cgroup OOM in user mode.
 When cgroup OOM occurs, before the kernel kills the container process, OOM-Guard kills the excessive container in the user space.
 This reduces the chance of various node failures triggered by memory repossessing failures in kernel mode.

 Before the OOM threshold is triggered, OOM-Guard writes

-memory.force_empty to trigger-related cgroup memory repossessing.
-After the repossession, if
+memory.force_empty to trigger relevant cgroup memory repossessing.
+If

-memory.stat shows a sufficient cache capacity, no subsequent processing policies will be triggered.
+memory.stat still contains a large amount of cache data, no subsequent processing policies will be triggered.
 After a container is killed due to cgroup OOM, the add-on reports the

 OomGuardKillContainer event to Kubernetes.
 You can query the event by running the

 kubectl get event command.

 The core concept is to kill the excessive containers in user space before kernel kills the container processes due to cgroup OOM.
 This reduces the chance of various kernel errors triggered by code branches that encounter repossessing failure of kernel cgroup memory.

 OOM-Guard will set "threshold notify" mechanism for memory cgroup to receive notifications from the kernel.
 For more information, see threshold notify.